 The ORV Management Framework helped lend direction to a number of

 amendments to B.C. laws.
-This culminated on February 24, 2014 when Bill 13, the
+This culminated on March 24, 2014 when Bill 13, the

 with a modern management structure, designed to align with existing regulatory

-growing off-road sector, and will help ensure these vehicles are driven in a safe
+growing off-road sector, and helps ensure these vehicles are driven in a safe

 and environmentally responsible manner.
-For more details,
+For more details, please refer to the

-Along with other key legislation, including the Motor Vehicle Act, and the
+Along with other key legislation, including the Motor Vehicle Act, and

-essential to the effective implementation of the ORV Management Framework.
+the effective implementation of the ORV Management Framework.